rlauzon54/rdos/README.md

 This shifter worked nice and did the hardware flow control cross over for me, so I could use a standard through 9-25 pin serial cable.
 No Frankenstein cable.

 Arduino pins used:
-* 7 - Drive activity light
-* Digital ground - Drive activity light (gnd)
+* 7, Gnd - Drive activity light
+* A6, Gnd - Boot monentary switch
 * 62 (A8) - Shifter TX
 * 63 (A9) - Shifter RX
 * SPI header for SD shield
-* TBA button to "boot" RLOAD to the Tandy using LOAD "COM:98N1D

 Unavailable pins:
 * 10-13